pholser/annogami/README.md

 Duly Noted takes the approach of allowing for building a search path for annotations, then calling methods on the path such as `find(Class, SingleByTypeDetector)` and `all(AllDetector)` to perform the desired operations.
-The presence level implementations from `Presence` support these detector types.
+The presence level implementations from `Presences` support these detector types.